ogoodman/serf/demos/simple/README.md

 member it will simply be ignored when loading previously stored instances.
 More complex versioning is also supported and will be discussed later.

+**NOTE:** you can change serialized member names by adding or removing a leading underscore without changing the serialization: the dictionary of values to be serialized uses member names with leading underscores stripped.
+The names in the serializer list must still match the member variable names however.
+A serializer list must not include two names which differ only by leading underscores.

 Let's store a `Person`: